 - On January 12, 2018, we announced the closing of the \$80.875 million sale of 5 properties to Melcor REIT. - On March 28, 2018 Melcor announced that the TSX had accepted its notice of intention to make a normal course issuer bid.
-57,156 shares were purchased and cancelled in 2018.
-Subsequent to December 31, 2018 and prior to March 13, 2019, an additional 54,318 shares have been purchased. - At Melcor's special meeting of shareholders on May 10, 2018, shareholders approved changes to Melcor's 2007 stock option plan and approved a new restricted share unit plan. - On October 1, 2018 Melcor celebrated 50 years as a public company.
+57,156 shares were purchased and cancelled in 2018. - At Melcor's special meeting of shareholders on May 10, 2018, shareholders approved changes to Melcor's 2007 stock option plan and approved a new restricted share unit plan. - On October 1, 2018 Melcor celebrated 50 years as a public company.
 Shares were originally listed on the Vancouver Stock Exchange and began trading on the Toronto Stock Exchange in 1972.
-Melcor has paid dividends to shareholders in every year except for three during the recession of the 1980s.
-Founded in 1923, Melcor is also celebrating its 95th year of business this year. - The Community Development division acquired 200.21 acres of land for future development in strategic growth corridors in 2018.
-Acquisitions include 134.63 acres in the Edmonton area adjacent to current land inventory and 62.00 acres adjacent to current land inventory in the Phoenix area. - The Property Development division completed 65,990 square feet of leasable space in 2018 (5 buildings).
-Another 121,800 square feet is near completion. - In the third quarter we acquired a 130,400 sf office property consisting of two buildings in Glendale, Arizona for \$24.53 million (US\$18.91 million).
-This property was 85% occupied on closing. - On December 3, 2018, we acquired a 24,500 commercial building at a purchase price of \$2.69 million in Lethbridge, AB. - The Investment Property division now manages a portfolio of 4.13 million sf gross leasable area in commercial space (at 100% ownership) and 609 residential units.
+Melcor paid dividends to shareholders every year except for three during the recession of the 1980s.
+Founded in 1923, Melcor also celebrated its 95th year of business. - The Community Development division acquired 200.21 acres of land for future development in strategic growth corridors in .
+Acquisitions included 134.63 acres in the Edmonton area adjacent to current land inventory and 62.00 acres adjacent to current land inventory in the Phoenix area. - The Property Development division completed 65,990 square feet of leasable space in 2018 (5 buildings). - In the third quarter we acquired a 130,400 sf office property consisting of two buildings in Glendale, Arizona for \$24.53 million (US\$18.91 million).
+This property was 85% occupied on closing. - On December 3, 2018, we acquired a 24,500 commercial building at a purchase price of \$2.69 million in Lethbridge, AB.

+The Investment Property division managed a portfolio of 4.13 million sf gross leasable area in commercial space (at 100% ownership) and 609 residential units.